 The manifolds commonly use the ball, bleed, needle, and vent valves.

 - 3 Valve :

-The 3 valve manifolds consist of 3 valves with two block valve and one equalizing valve.
-There is an extra “bleed” valve, used to vent trapped fluid pressure to atmosphere.
+The 3 valve manifolds consist of 3 valves with two block valves and one equalizing valve.
+There is an extra “bleed” valve, used to vent trapped fluid pressure to the atmosphere.